arvidn/libtorrent/branches/libtorrent_asio/docs/manual.rst

 ---------

 The url seed extension implements `this specification`__.
-With the intention of supporting multi-file torrents as well.
-The original specification states that the url should point to a specific file, which is then downloaded in small pieces.
+With the intention of supporting multi-file torrents as well (not fully implemented yet).
 The libtorrent implementation assumes that, if the url ends with a slash ('/'), the filename should be appended to it in order to request pieces from that file.
-The way this works is that if the torrent is a single- file torrent, only that filename is appended.
+The way this works is that if the torrent is a single-file torrent, only that filename is appended.
 If the torrent is a multi-file torrent, the torrent's name '/' the file name is appended.
 This is the same directory structure that libtorrent will download torrents into.

 __ http://www.getright.com/seedtorrent.html